rattletat/yt-scraper/README.md

 use it with the following examples by appending `-k <KEY>` to them.

 ## Usage
-In the moment, **yt-scraper** has two commands: *search* and *config*
+Currently, **yt-scraper** has two commands: *search* and *config*

-The former is used to query the YouTube API, whereas the latter is used to configure the default configuration.
+The first command is used to query the YouTube API, whereas the second is used to configure the default configuration.

 The search command starts a video search from one or multiple given starting points.